equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 to do; store stuff in the cloud, in git repo, in remote server and you don't have to worry about what will happen if ....

-Chromebook is build on top of that philosophy.
+Chromebook is built on top of that philosophy.

 ## What if I don't have internet ?